 4. Bird Watching

 Puntacana spearheaded the Ridgway’s Hawk Conservation within the whole island of Hispaniola.
 The Ridgway’s Hawk is indigenous to the island and it’s currently a critically endangered species.
-The Puntacana foundation helped to educate and spread the awareness to the local communities on how they can contribute in protecting one of the pride of the Hispaniola.
+The Puntacana Foundation helped to educate and spread awareness to the local communities on how they can contribute to protecting one of the pride of the Hispaniola island.

 These birds of prey are pretty hard to spot, it was a great privilege to see a Ridgway’s Hawk on our visit to the foundation.
 If you want to help the Ridgway’s Hawk Conservation you can give your donations here.